 While the efficacy of IDegLira has been compared with MDIs in the DUAL VII trial, the efficacy of switching from an MDI regimen to an IDegLira regimen has not yet been investigated in a clinical trial setting.
 However, real-world data have demonstrated the effectiveness of IDegLira in individuals who had switched from MDIs.

 The EXTRA study, a real-world retrospective chart review, collected data on 173 people receiving MDIs ± OADs who switched to treatment with IDegLira [68].
 Over 6 months of treatment, these people had a mean 0.7% (8 mmol/mol) reduction in HbA1c (from 8.3% [67 mmol/mol] to 7.6% [60 mmol/mol]; p < 0.0001) that was accompanied by a 31% reduction in daily insulin dose (from 65 units to 45 units; p < 0.0001); and a 2.4-kg decrease in body weight (from a baseline of 102.3 kg; p < 0.0001) [68].
-This study demonstrates that people switching to IDegLira from an MDI regimen can avoid the inconvenience of multiple daily injections, reducing total daily insulin dose in addition to experiencing beneficial changes in body weight and HbA1c.
+This observational study suggests that people switching to IDegLira from an MDI regimen can avoid the inconvenience of multiple daily injections, reducing total daily insulin dose in addition to experiencing beneficial changes in body weight and HbA1c.

 6.5 Cardiovascular (CV) safety